anasderkaoui/AutoRCX/Additional reports/2nd report.md

 rosrun pub_sub publisher.py
 ```
 To make sure publisher.py is working, open a new window and run this command that lists the topics that are running: `rostopic list` You should see the topic "/topic" running.
-You can be more sure of that by typing: `rostopic echo /topic`
+You can be more sure of that by typing: `rostopic echo /topic` <br >
+And that is all for the publisher and subscriber !